 Arts & Culture

 Individuals and groups can apply for funding towards their art projects.
 This includes projects that relate to craft / object art, literature, visual arts, dance, music, film, theatre, Ngā toi Māori, and Pacific arts.
 The project can be in the form of an exhibition, performance, workshop or simply about creation.
-Applications open on the 1st of March 2021.
+Applications for Round 2 open on the 1st of August 2021.

 Sport & Recreation